dblock/code.dblock.org/_posts/2012/2012-01-17-octopress-setting-up-a-blog-and-contributing-to-an-existing-one.markdown

 * [new branch]      source -> source
 ```

-You’ll have to repeat the above every time you make changes, to save them.
+You'll have to repeat the above every time you make changes, to save them.

 Deploy the blog.
 What this does it rake everything inside __deploy_ and push it onto the _master_ branch.